I am a Patient, Cancer Charity Founder, Board Member, Patient Advocate, Wife & Mum

 One of the overarching goals of Cancer Care Box is to provide options and resources that will help to improve the mental health of cancer patients, regardless of the type or stage of cancer.
 Even for those patients who successfully get through all their treatment and are told they are in remission, they still face huge mental health challenges of working out what their 'new normal' is because life is never the same.
 You can’t fix what they are going through but if they know you are there for them, it will help immensely.

-Cancer Care Box is here to make it easier for you
+Cancer Care Box is here to make it easier for you to be there for them.

 See below for links to the full news articles